-(c) Design a poster on the proposed Blood Donation Camp.

-5. Attempt any one of the following :

-(a) Write a report in not more than 125 words on the Blood Donation Camp held on the Independence Day to be published in your school magazine.
+- (c) Design a poster on the proposed Blood Donation Camp. - 5.
+Attempt any one of the following : - (a) Write a report in not more than 125 words on the Blood Donation Camp held on the Independence Day to be published in your school magazine.
 You are Head Boy/Girl of your school.
-Sign as Deepti/Deepak.

-- (b) Write a paragraph of about 100 words on "My Birthday". - 6.
+Sign as Deepti/Deepak. - (b) Write a paragraph of about 100 words on "My Birthday". - 6.
 Write an application to the principal of your school requesting him to issue you a character certificate.
 You are Abha/Abhishek of class XII.
 5

-SECTION - C (A) Main Reader [Prose] [M. M. : 20
+(A) Main Reader [Prose] [M. M. : 20

-7. Read the passage given below and answer the questions that follow : Gandhi decided to go first to Muzzafarpur, which was enroute to Champaran, to obtain more complete information about conditions than Shukla was capable of imparting.
-He accordingly sent a telegram to Professor J. B. Kriplani, of the Arts College in Muzzafarpur, whom he had seen at Tagore's Shantiniketan School.
+Gandhi decided to go first to Muzzafarpur, which was enroute to Champaran, to obtain more complete information about conditions than Shukla was capable of imparting.
+He accordingly sent a telegram to Professor

+J. B. Kriplani, of the Arts College in Muzzafarpur, whom he had seen at Tagore's Shantiniketan School.
 The train arrived at midnight, 15 April, 1917.

-- (i) Name the chapter from which the above lines have been taken. - (ii) Name the author of the chapter. - (iii) Where did Gandhiji decide to go first? - (iv) Why did Gandhiji decide to stay there briefly ? - (v) Who had Gandhiji informed telegraphically ?
+- (i) Name the chapter from which the above lines have been taken. - (ii) Name the author of the chapter. - (iii) Where did Gandhiji decide to go first? - (iv) Why did Gandhiji decide to stay there briefly? - (v) Who had Gandhiji informed telegraphically?